• Home

 Canton/Municipal Corporate Income Taxes 3% on profits up to CHF 100'000

-Cantonal/Municipal Capital & Reserves Tax 0.5% Reduced to 0.075% for tax privileged companies.
+Cantonal/Municipal Capital & Reserves Tax 0.5% 0.5% (Reduced capital tax rates at cantonal level)

 Withholding Taxes 35% Dividends and Bond Interest